 2. Heat Sugar and Milk (165 °F)

 You can also cook the custard sous vide style and get consistently creamy gelato with no risk of overcooking.

 3. Add the Gelato Flavor

 4. Heat Custard Again (172 °F)

 Once you are satisfied with the flavor, bring the mixture up to 172 °F. Stir constantly until it reaches the desired temperature.
-Beware, this is the most error-prone part of the process because if the mixture goes above 172 °F at any point the egg yolks will cook and the custard will be ruined.
+Beware, this is the most error-prone part of the process because if the mixture goes above 172 °F at any point, the egg yolks will cook, and the custard will be ruined.
 Unless you are trying to make scrambled eggs flavored gelato!
-Once it hits temperature remove the mixture from heat.
+Once it hits the temperature, remove the mixture from the heat.
 Pour 2 cups of cream into a medium mixing bowl.
 Pour the custard mixture from the saucepan into the mixing bowl.
 Whisk together.